 Japan is situated along a highly seismic and volcanic area known as the Pacific Ring of Fire, making Japan particularly vulnerable to natural disasters.
 Along with earthquakes, tsunamis, and volcanic eruptions, seasonal typhoons (heavy rainfall) can also lead to flooding and landslides.
 Almost all Japanese households have emergency kits, participate in regular emergency drills, and are familiar with the designated evacuation zones in their area.
 Here’s how an overseas visitors can get the help and information they need to navigate a natural disaster in Japan:

 Getting English Disaster Information

-One of the ways to stay ahead of any natural disaster is to stay informed on disaster statuses, updates, and advisories that can be found online, TV, radio, or your mobile phone.
+One of the ways to stay ahead of any natural disaster is to stay informed on disaster statuses, updates, and advisories that can be found online, on TV, on the radio, or on your mobile phone.
 Almost all Japanese cities, towns, and villages have their own PA system which alerts their residents of incoming natural events, and of any precautions that need to be taken.
-Though all of Japan’s alert systems, mobile phone alerts, PA announcements, and news reports are all in Japanese, there are a few multilingual options available for foreign residents and travellers alike to help stay up-to-date of the latest news, advisories, and location of evacuation shelters.
+Though all of Japan’s alert systems, mobile phone alerts, PA announcements, and news reports are all in Japanese, there are a few multilingual options available for foreign residents and travelers alike to help stay up to date with the latest news, advisories, and location of evacuation shelters.

 Websites in English